alexaspinalldev/Terra-Java/README.md

 <img src="static/images/README/Catalogue.png" style="width: 33%"></img>
 <img src="static/images/README/CoffeeDetail.png" style="width: 33%"></img>

 - **Design Rationale:**
-          - [Explain key design decisions, such as layout, colour scheme, typography, and how accessibility guidelines (e.g., WCAG) were integrated.]
-          - [Highlight any considerations made for users with disabilities, such as screen reader support.]
+- The core design of the site is based on similar simple webstore/catalogue sites.
+This was chosen in the interest of visual minimalism and the Jakob's Law principle.
+I added a simple landing page as a canvas to give the site more of an identity to follow the "exotic" nature of the brand.
+- I made a concious effort to lean into the Bootstrap defaults where possible with regards to things like font sizing, as in the past I have needlessly complicated my styling and slowed me down.
+One notable advantage of this is more appropriate use of HTML semantics, improving experience for users of screen readers.

 - **Reasoning For Any Final Changes:**
-          - [Summarise significant changes made to the design during development and the reasons behind them.]
-          - [Reflect on how these changes enhance inclusivity and accessibility.]
+- The primary change made early on was to drop the "webstore" component.
+This would have required another table, a new user class, order and payment screens, and was simply not practical to include with the time available.

 ## Key Features
-        - **Feature 1:** [Briefly describe the implemented feature.]
-        - **Feature 2:** [Briefly describe the implemented feature.]
-        - **Inclusivity Notes:**
-          - [Mention how the features address the needs of diverse users, including those with SEND.]
+- **Filter by your listings:** Logged in Vendors can filter the list view to show only their listings.
+If they do not have any approved listings to show, Django will return a message to them confiming that this is not an error, rather than leaving simply a blank page.
+- **Coffee detail:** Clicking into a coffee listing displays summed information from both the "Coffee" and "Vendor" tables.
+- **Seamless:** Users can seamlessly register and add/edit/remove their listings without Admin login or involvement.
+At the moment all listings are approved by default but this is the only reason an admin would be required in day-to-day operations.

 ## Deployment
 - **Platform:** Heroku